grinfeld/py_spark_playground/README.md

 So downgraded spark to 3.5.6.

-__UPDATE__: Shortly after finishing this Apache Iceberg released libraries to support spark 4.x, so I updated all dependencies.

 Finally, despite getting few wrong suggestions from Gemini and ChatGPT about right spark configurations, succeeded to run airflow, to show data and to write it to minIO with and without Iceberg.

 As bonus, I added simple DAG using __DuckDB__ without any spark.

+__UPDATE__:
+1. Shortly after finishing this Apache Iceberg released libraries to support spark 4.x, so I updated all dependencies.
+2. Again, shortly after publishing the blog, Airflow released version 3.1.0, so I updated it. too.
+3. I decided it could be nice to make all dags to work with k8s, so I added relevant dags for k8s and added script for creating local k8s.

 For more details, you can read my blog article :) [Airflow, PySpark, Iceberg: build local environment with AI (almost)](https://mikerusoft.medium.com/airflow-pyspark-iceberg-build-local-environment-with-ai-almost-6fcf608b44e2)
 <a href="https://mikerusoft.medium.com/airflow-pyspark-iceberg-build-local-environment-with-ai-almost-6fcf608b44e2" target="_new">